--) 'Constituent Documents' of a Scheme means the material governing documents and governing rules for a Scheme, including but not limited to, the Product Disclosure Statement, Constitution, Trust Deed or Information Memorandum or other relevant disclosure document relating to the a Scheme; -) 'Entry Price' means the Scheme price at which an Investor acquires an equitable interest in a Scheme; -) 'Exit Price' means the Scheme price at which a Scheme Holder realises an interest in the Scheme; -) 'Interest' means an undivided portion of the equity of a Scheme; -) "Investment Option" means a unique offering comprising a pool of assets from a number of Investors, which are invested with a common investment mandate, and share a common set of fees and conditions.
+- 'Constituent Documents' of a Scheme means the material governing documents and governing rules for a Scheme, including but not limited to, the Product Disclosure Statement, Constitution, Trust Deed or Information Memorandum or other relevant disclosure document relating to the Scheme; - 'Entry Price' means the Scheme price at which an Investor acquires an equitable interest in a Scheme; - 'Exit Price' means the Scheme price at which a Scheme Holder realises an interest in the Scheme; - 'Interest' means an undivided portion of the equity of a Scheme; - "Investment Option" means a unique offering comprising a pool of assets from a number of Investors, which are invested with a common investment mandate, and share a common set of fees and conditions.
 Therefore each Investment Option will have its own unique returns.
-Individual investment options available within a fund or product will comprise separate investment options, and different classes within a fund or product will comprise separate investment options; -) within a fund or product will comprise separate investment options; -) 'Investors' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definition"; -) 'FSC Member' refers to a 'Full Member' as defined in FSC's Constitution; -) 'Non-Compensatable Event' means a unit pricing error/crediting rate error where the impact of the error on any Investor's Interest is less than the materiality threshold adopted in accordance with paragraphs 4.1 and 4.2; -) 'Operator' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definitions". -) 'Prices', in relation to a Scheme, together mean the Entry Price and the Exit Price of that Scheme; -) 'Scheme' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definitions"; and -) 'Scheme Assets' means the assets and liabilities of the Scheme, the valuation of which is determined in accordance with FSC Standard No.9 "Valuation of Scheme Assets and Liabilities".
+Individual investment options available within a fund or product will comprise separate investment options, and different classes within a fund or product will comprise separate investment options; - within a fund or product will comprise separate investment options; - 'Investors' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definition"; - 'FSC Member' refers to a 'Full Member' as defined in FSC's Constitution; - 'Non-Compensatable Error' means a unit pricing error/crediting rate error where the impact of the error on any Investor's Interest is less than the materiality threshold adopted in accordance with paragraphs 4.1 and 4.2; - 'Operator' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definitions". - 'Prices', in relation to a Scheme, together mean the Entry Price and the Exit Price of that Scheme; - 'Scheme' has the same meaning as in FSC Guidance Note No. 5 "Industry Terms and Definitions"; and - 'Scheme Assets' means the assets and liabilities of the Scheme, the valuation of which is determined in accordance with FSC Guidance Note No.50 "Valuation of Scheme Assets and Liabilities".

-6 Principles for the Assessment and Compensation of Errors in the Pricing /Crediting rates to determine interests in a Scheme.
+6. Principles for the Assessment and Compensation of Errors in the Pricing /Crediting rates to determine interests in a Scheme

-- 6.1 A Scheme Operator's processes for the assessment and compensation of errors in pricing/crediting rates must meet the following criteria: -) they must be documented and transparent; -) they must individually rectify past and present Investors that have been affected by a materially incorrect unit price/crediting rate; -) they must consider the obligations of Scheme Operators under relevant legislation; -) they must not result in any residual benefit to Scheme Operators; and -) they must be regularly reviewed.
+- 6.1 A Scheme Operator's policies and processes for the assessment and compensation of errors in pricing/crediting rates should meet the following criteria: - they should be documented and transparent; - they should individually rectify past and present Investors that have been affected by a materially incorrect unit price/crediting rate; - they should consider the obligations of Scheme Operators under relevant legislation; - they should not result in any residual benefit to Scheme Operators; and - they should be regularly reviewed.

-7 Pricing Controls by Scheme Operators
+7. Pricing Controls by Scheme Operators